Everything you need to know about SimpleVas®

-Each vas is positioned in turn beneath the very middle of the front of the scrotum and given 4-6 squirts.
-That numbs the skin and both vas tubes adequately for 99% of men.
-The other 1% (usually men who have thick skin or scarring due to prior surgical procedures in the area) will require additional anesthetic delivered with a fine needle (30 gauge), usually with no pain at all because of the partial anesthesia achieved with the MadaJet®.
+Each vas is positioned in turn beneath the very middle of the front of the scrotum and given 4-6 squirts, which numbs the skin and both vas tubes adequately for 99% of men.
+The other 1% (usually men who have thick skin or scarring due to prior surgical procedures in the area), will require additional anesthetic delivered with a fine needle, usually with no pain at all because of the partial anesthesia achieved with the MadaJet®.

 After the vas is divided, the lower end is allowed to slide back down into the sheath, while the upper end is held outside the sheath.
-An ABSORBABLE SUTURE (polyglactin 3/0 suture) is then used to close the empty portion of the sheath between the 2 ends.
+An absorbable suture is then used to close the empty portion of the sheath between the two ends.

 * I choose to use absorbable sutures, out of personal preference, as I consider it allows for more flexibility in the case of bleeding from small blood vessels.

 Some surgeons may use a tiny hemoclip (the size of a grain of rice), out of preference, instead of sutures.
 Interestingly, some patients have requested this instead of a suture, so please let us know if this is your choice, as by default absorbable sutures will be used.